Hiller’s Pine Haven Resort & Vacation Homes

 Algoma | Arkdale | Baraboo | Beaver Dam | Black River Falls | Coloma | Coon Valley | De Soto | Delavan | Elkhart Lake | Fennimore | Ferryville | Fountain City | Friendship | Green Lake | La Crosse | Lake Delton | Lake Geneva | Lodi | Lyndon Station | Markesan | Marquette | Mauston | Mazomanie | Monroe | Montello | Mt.
 Hope | Necedah | Nekoosa | New Glarus | New Lisbon | Oxford | Packwaukee | Plymouth | Prairie du Chien | Reedsburg | Rome | Saxeville | Sparta | Tomah Area | Trempealeau | Viroqua | Warrens | Wautoma | West Salem | Whitewater | Wild Rose | Wisconsin Dells | Wisconsin Rapids |

 Third-party booking website fraudulent reservations happen every day and are on the rise, so why risk it?
-For over 100 years (well before third-party booking sites), renters have been able to speak with rental owners or professional local property managers before booking.
-Safe payments by an electronic check or credit card, will always be protected.
-See infographic below.
+For hundreds of years (well before third-party booking sites), renters have been able to speak with rental owners or professional local property managers before booking.
+Safe payments by an electronic check or credit card, will always be protected – see infographic below.
 Online booking sites and Craigslist are prime targets for scammers for a number of reasons – to protect yourself, never transfer money to or communicate with anyone other than the vacation rental owner or professional local manager.

-What should I do if (what appears to be) a safe third-party website asks for payment?
-Insist that you do what renters have been able to do for over 300 years: speak with the owner or professional local property manager before booking and pay the owner/manager direct.
-Remember too, even if the middleman booking site is legit, the listing might be fake.
+What should I do if what appears to be a safe third-party website asks for payment?
+Insist that you speak with the owner or professional local property manager before making ANY payment.
+Remember, even if a third-party booking site is legit, the listing might be fake.
 Payment made to anyone other than the owner/manager is not advised.
-AT RENTWISCONSINCABINS.COM, WE BUILD EVERY LISTING WHICH ASSURES LEGIT VACATION RENTALS.
-THIRD-PARTY BOOKING SITES AND CRAIGSLIST LET "ANYONE" SET UP A LISTING SO THE CHANCE OF FRAUD IS HIGHER.
+AT RENTWISCONSINCABINS.COM, WE BUILD EVERY LISTING WHICH ASSURES A LEGIT SELECTION OF VACATION RENTALS.
+THIRD-PARTY BOOKING SITES AND CRAIGSLIST LET ANYONE SET UP A LISTING SO THE CHANCE OF FRAUD IS HIGHER.

 Most of the time you’ll need to pay local taxes for the rental.
 This and any payment should only be made to the owner or professional property manager business.
-We still recommend:
+Though booking direct is considered the safest way to rent, we still recommend:

 1. You don’t wire money or pay with a prepaid or gift card for any vacation rental.